DigiNode-Tools/diginode-tools/README.md

 These tools are provided as is.
 Use at your own risk.
 Make sure you always have a backup of your wallet file.

-WARNING: This script is still under development and should only be used for testing purposes at this time.

 ## DigiNode Setup

 Script to help you setup and manage your DigiNode - installs and configures a DigiByte Node and DigiAsset Node.
 It will also upgrade an existing install with any updates.